 Knowing all that we needed to accomplish I created six activities for him to work on throughout the week.
-Six activities that would be fun and engaging, but let him practice over and over the expressions that equal 10.
+Six activities that would be fun and engaging, but let him practice over and over adding to 10.

 Here’s what we did.

-With repeated exposure to ten frame students can go from quickly recognizing a number, to figuring out simple expressions.
+With repeated exposure to ten frames, students can go from quickly recognizing a number, to figuring out simple expressions.

 With this in mind, I started off the week having my kindergartner fill in 10 frames with two different pictures and create equations.
-Not only is this a great hands on way to work on making 10, but it served as a reference guide for him too.
+Not only is this a great hands-on way to work on adding to 10, but it served as a reference guide for him too.

 This activity required some prep work, but my kindergartner had fun with it…and we have already done them numerous times.